 Determining the age of your roof is a good indicator of whether you should repair or replace a roof.
 If your roof is heading toward its 25th year, chances are you may need to replace various parts of the roof.

-There are other factors that come into play when determining whether a roof needs to be repaired or replaced.
+There are other factors that come into play when determining whether a roof needs to be repaired or the types of roof to consider for roof replacement.

 Roof Repair Or Full Roof Replacement?